-If you're a seasoned horror film fanatic, you may realize that many horror films hint at the primary antagonist before ever introducing the central protagonists.
+If you're a seasoned horror fanatic, you may realize that many horror films hint at the primary antagonist before ever introducing the central protagonists.

 Take, for example, the 2002 horror film The Ring, which tells the story of a journalist (Naomi Watts) who discovers a mysterious VHS tape that kills anyone who watches it within seven days.
 Before we are introduced to the journalist, who is the film's primary protagonist, the film opens with two teenage girls who are hanging out late at night.

 While joking around, one girl admits to having watched a creepy tape exactly a week previous during a weekend excursion to a mountain cabin with her boyfriend.
 Naturally, this expository scene ends with an unseen evil force descending on the girl and taking her life, showing the audience the strength and brutality of the antagonistic force that our main protagonist will have to combat, but without revealing its form.

 We can also see this technique deployed in the 1975 horror classic, Jaws, which opens with two intoxicated lovers that run out to the ocean for a midnight swim before one of them is pulled under the water by an unseen beast, trolling the shoreline.

 As you open your film, consider using this technique to establish the modus operandi of your central antagonist (or antagonizing force), and show what your central protagonists might expect to endure if they fail to overcome it.